StrumDev/SimpleUDP/README.md

 # How to use

-# Examples: Unity Game
+# Example: Unity Game

 How to test the game: create a new project in Unity, copy the UnityGame folder from the examples folder to your project, and copy the SimpleUDP folder to the new project.

 https://github.com/StrumDev/SimpleUDP/assets/114677727/29eb500b-608b-49ee-a1fe-3c9632c26d4a

-# Examples: Console Messanger
+# Example: Console Messanger

 How to test Messenger: create a new dotnet project, copy the scripts from the examples/console folder to your project, and copy the SimpleUDP folder to the new project.